About

 RBT: Registered Behavior Technician

-When she’s not working you can find her spending time with her family and dogs, going on adventures to new places, learning new things or taking photos of all the beautiful places she goes.
+When not working you can find me spending time with my family and dogs, going on adventures to new places, learning new things or taking photos of all the beautiful places I go.

 Cherie, Office Manager